 suppresses her laughter and Zak wonders how

-Holy Shitballs! could turn so quickly
+the echo of Holy Shitballs! could turn so quickly

 to the I-never-should-have regret